Skip to main content

 • Application Administrator account in Microsoft Entra ID

-• Administrative access to the Azure portal
+• Administrative access to the Entra ID admin center

 Set up admin privileges in Microsoft Entra ID